Our Projects – Getting it done and getting it right…with doers

 Digital Twins – Partnered with Carleton Immersive Media Studio (CIMS)

-Bill C-26 will set a new benchmark for cybersecurity in Canada, mandating robust protective measures across designated sectors – Finance, Transportation, Telecommunication and Energy.
+Bill C-8 will set a new benchmark for cybersecurity in Canada, mandating robust protective measures across designated sectors – Finance, Transportation, Telecommunication and Energy.
 Exploring the implementation of these Bills and the impact they may have on sectors.
 Policy advice and guidance, regulatory requirements and associated training.
-Senate briefing note submitted.
-Watching closely.
-Ready to help implement, train, measure.
+NC-CIPSeR submitted a Senate Briefing Note for the both Bill C-26 and C-8.

 Bill C-70 emphasizes the integration of national security considerations into critical infrastructure planning and operations.
-Keeping our finger on the pulse.
+Keeping our finger on the pulse and threading these topics into our projects.

 Supply Chain Risks